stackbuilders/tutorials/tutorials/haskell/ghc-optimization-and-fusion/tutorial.md

 opportunities at the inlining site.
 To state it clearer, **avoiding the call itself is not the only** (and actually not the main) **reason to do inlining**.
-Inlining puts together pieces of code that were previously separate thus allowing next passes of the optimizer do more wonderful work.
+Inlining puts together pieces of code that were previously separate thus allowing next passes of the optimizer to do more wonderful work.

 With this in mind, you shouldn't be too surprised to find out that the **body of an inlineable function** (or right-hand side, RHS) **is not